Woodbridge Old Mariner

 Traditional, two roomed bar close to town centre, which also offers food alongside a range of well presented ales.
+All real ales now served on gravity from new cellar area.
 The front bar has scrubbed tables & a low ceiling whilst rear bar is quieter & gives access to a separate seating area, garden & car-park (off Castle Street).
 Smoking area and car-park to rear.

 Nearby the Castle Brewery was owned by William Lockwood (later Lockwood & Co) from 1844 until it closed in 1912.